 1. GENERAL SECTION

 1.1 THE MISSION OF ST. THOMAS UNIVERSITY

 1.2 OBJECTIVES OF THE CODE OF ETHICS

+1.3 RECIPIENTS AND SCOPE OF CODE

 1.4 CONTRACTUAL VALUE OF CODE

 1.5 DISCIPLINARY SANCTIONS

-1.5.1 Sanction system

-1.5.2 Penalty system 3
+1.5.2 Penalty System

-2. GENERAL PRINCIPLES 3
+GENERAL PRINCIPLES

-2.1 LEGALITY
+2. 2.1 LEGALITY

 2.2 INTEGRITY AND IMPARTIALITY

+2.3 SHARING

 2.4 GROUP WORK

 2.5 TRANSPARENCY AND COMPLETENESS OF THE INFORMATION 4

 2.6 RESPONSIBILITY TO THE COMMUNITY

 2.7 PROHIBITION OF POSSESSION OF PORNOGRAPHIC AND CHILD PORNOGRAPHIC MATERIALS

 2.8 PROHIBITION OF MISUSE OR TRANSFER OF DATA OR PROJECT RESEARCH

+2.9 POLICY TOWARD PERSONNEL

-• IMPLEMENTING PROVISIONS
+3. IMPLEMENTING PROVISIONS 5

-3.

-4. DEALINGS WITH PUBLIC ADMINISTRATION AND EQUIVALENT SUBJECTS
+4. DEALINGS WITH PUBLIC ADMINISTRATION AND EQUIVALENT SUBJECTS 5

-5. JUDICIAL AUTHORITIES AND SUPERVISORY AUTHORITIES
+5. JUDICIAL AUTHORITIES AND SUPERVISORY AUTHORITIES 5

 6. PUBLIC INSTITUTIONS 6

 7. MEDIA RELATIONS AND EXTERNAL RELATIONS 6

 8. RELATIONSHIPS WITH COLLABORATORS, CONSULTANTS, VOLUNTEERS, ETC 6

 9. STU'S ASSETS AND REPORTING REQUIREMENTS 6

-9.1 SOCIAL COMMUNICATIONS AND ACCOUNTING RECORDS 6
+٠. 9.1 SOCIAL COMMUNICATIONS AND ACCOUNTING RECORDS

 9.2 OTHER OBLIGATIONS OF ADMINISTRATION

-9.3 CONFLICT OF INTEREST
+9.3 CONFLICT OF INTEREST 7

 10. RECEIPTS, PAYMENTS, AND THE LIKE 7

 11. OCCUPATIONAL SAFETY AND HYGIENE 7

 12. USE OF COMPUTER SYSTEMS 7

-13. COPYRIGHT MANAGEMENT AND PROTECTION 7
+13. COPYRIGHT MANAGEMENT AND PROTECTION 8

 14. PROFESSIONAL SECRECY 8

 15. DATA CONFIDENTIALITY 8

-16 ADVERTISING Q
+16. ADVERTISING 8